 What this means for people suffering from depression is simple.

-If you want to make your brain happier, expose it to completely new and novel stimulus.
+One of the best natural depression cures is to expose your brain to completely new and novel stimulus.

 Studies have shown that increasing the amount of novelty present in your life has tremendous benefits for the secretion of dopamine and serotonin, both of which work to combat depression and anxiety and help regulate and ensure the continued health of your brain.